mirfanmcs/Istio/readme.md

 ### Install Istio on Kubernetes cluster

-CCD into the Istio insall directory on your machine.
+CD into the Istio insall directory on your machine.

 Deploy Istio Custom Resource Definition: